Policies and Procedures

 - Transitional Doctor of Physical Therapy

 In all of the above programs, students may enroll on either a full-time or part-time basis.
-If they do not want to pursue a degree or certification, they may request permission to enroll as Special Status students.
+With the exception of Master of Arts in Counseling, students who do not want to pursue a degree or certification, may request permission to enroll as Special Status students.

 Credit Hour Policy

 Credit by Examination

 Students are permitted to earn credit by examination for any undergraduate deficiencies they may have, but not for credit to be counted toward a graduate degree.

 A letter grade system with pluses and minuses is used.
 The numerical values assigned are as follows:

 - NR = Ongoing: a grade of NR in a practica or culminating activity must be converted to an earned grade one year from the date of registration.
 After one year, the NR becomes a W and the student must register again and pay full tuition.

 - W = Withdrawal prior to seventh week of class

 - WP = Withdraw passing—after the seventh week of class